This year has brought a lot of tough, new challenges, one after another.

 I received the certificate for my doctoral degree.

 One more surprise ‘gift’ was that I discovered my journal paper has been cited in two papers.
-This made me feel emotional and gave me a real sense that I am part of the field, and I felt valued.
+This made me emotional and gave me a real sense that I am part of the field and that I am valued.
 I really cannot say enough how grateful and how lucky I feel.